dryansweet/denon-remote/README.md

 Install [Node](http://nodejs.org) and install websocket (npm install websocket)

 Start server process with terminal/node.
-In the containing directory on node enter:
+In the containing directory enter:
 "node denonMid.js"

-After this point you can locally launch the webpage and send commands to the receiver.
+At this point you can locally launch the webpage and send commands to the receiver.
 (webpage>clientSide.js>denonMid.js>denon.js>Denon AV)
+The terminal session will log commands and report errors.

 ## How it works
 The WebApp directs user input to a server instance that is running on the same network as the Denon.
 The server then sends telnet commands to the receiver.

 Built in samples include source, power, and volume.
-All commands (if syntaxed according protocol.pdf) can be sent via the text box near the bottom of the page.
+All commands (if syntaxed according to protocol.pdf) can be sent via the text box near the bottom of the page.

 ##Recomended changes
 Currently the webPage is pointing to localhost for the websocket connection.
-Assuming you would like access the web interface from another device you need to move you html and clientSide.js to host directory (Ex /var/www...) and change the IP address to you hosting devices IP
+Assuming you would like access the web interface from another device you need to move you html and clientSide.js to host directory (Ex /var/www/.) and change the IP address to the hosting devices IP

 "var connection = new WebSocket('ws://localhost:7001');"  to "var connection = new WebSocket('ws://192.168.0.2:7001');"
 Obviously, a static IP for the host ideal.